EduardoFMDCosta/eduardofmdcosta.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.tudelft.nl/3me/over/afdelingen/delft-center-for-systems-and-control'>TU Delft, DCSC</a>
+subtitle: <a href='https://www.tudelft.nl/3me/over/afdelingen/delft-center-for-systems-and-control'>TU Delft, Delft Center for Systems and Control</a>

 profile:
   align: right